seveas/whelk/docs/index.rst

   a :class:`CommandFailed` exception is raised whenever a command returns with a nonzero exitcode.

+  The reason this is not the default, is that for quite a few commands a non-zero exitcode, does not indicate an error at all.
+For example, the venerable :data:`diff` command returns 1 if there is a change and 0 if there is none.

 * :data:`exit_callback`

   If you want slightly more fine-grained control than :data:`raise_on_error`,